Last updated: 19 July 2023

 This depends on the nature of your blog.
 For example:

 - If you are paying contributors to provide content for your blog, then you need a Contractor Agreement between you and the contributors

 - If you are paying for endorsements, then you may need a Contract between you and the party providing the endorsement

 - If you are selling any consulting services through your blog, then you may need contracts that cover these services

 If you are unsure about the agreements required for your particular situation, then get in touch with us.

 Should I trademark my blog name and logo?

 This is up to you.
 A Trademark can be an extremely valuable feature of your business.
-It enables you to protect your brand and to prevent anybody else from imitating it in Australia.
+It enables you to protect your brand and prevent anybody else from imitating it in Australia.

 Some startup blogs that are operating on a tight budget (and that do not have much of a brand reputation to start with anyway) may choose not to Trademark in the beginning.
-However, as the business grows they usually reach a point that they decide it is necessary to register a Trademark.
+However, as the business grows they usually reach a point where they decide it is necessary to register a Trademark.

 What business structure should I use for my blogging business?